The purpose of this guide is to give you an introduction to the world of guest posting.

 - How-to guides – editors love guides on how to solve a specific problem.

 - Listicles – are those “X ways/tools for doing something”.
-They are very flexible as you can choose how in how many details you want to explain each point, and how many points you want to feature in the first place.
+They are very flexible as you can choose how in-depth you want your explanations to be, as well as how many points you want to feature in the first place.

 Characteristics of a good guest post: